okta/okta.github.io/_source/_use_cases/api_access_management/index.md

 * Access tokens should be used exclusively via an HTTP Authorization header instead of encoded into a payload or URL which may be logged or cached.
 * A `client_secret` is a password and should be treated and protected as such.
 Therefore, it should not be embedded in mobile applications, frontend Javascript applications, or any other scenario where a malicious user could access it.
 * Avoid using resource owner password grant type (`password`) except in legacy application or transitional scenarios.
 The authorization code, implicit, or hybrid grant types are recommended in most scenarios.
-* For mobile applications, using the Authorization Code grant type with PKCE is the best choice.
+* For mobile applications, using the Authorization Code grant type with PKCE is the best practice.
 The implicit or hybrid grant type is the next best option.
 * For Android or iOS applications, use the AppAuth [iOS](https://openid.github.io/AppAuth-iOS/) or  [Android](https://openid.github.io/AppAuth-Android/) libraries from the OpenID Foundation.
 * When an application successfully validates an access token, cache the result until the expiration time (`exp`).
-Do this for validation that is either [local](https://developer.okta.com/standards/OAuth/#validating-access-tokens) or via [the introspect endpoint](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
+Do this for validation that is either [local](/standards/OAuth/#validating-access-tokens) or via [the introspect endpoint](/docs/api/resources/oauth2.html#introspection-request).
 * When an application retrieves the JWKS (public keys) to validate a token, it should cache the result until a new or unknown key is referenced in a token.
 * Never use an access token granted within OpenID Connect for authorization within your applications.
 The OpenID Connect access token is signed with an Okta-internal key and cannot be validated by your application.
 Thus, it could be modified without your knowledge and is not safe.

 #### Resource (API) Servers

 * Accept access tokens only via an HTTP Authorization header.
 Don't encode tokens into a payload or URL which may be logged or cached.
-* A resource server must confirm that the audience claim (`aud`) is the value expected.
+* A resource server must confirm that the audience claim (`aud`) and client ID claim (`cid`) is the value expected.
 * When a resource server successfully validates an access token cache the result until the expiration time (`exp`).
 Do this for validation that is either [local](https://developer.okta.com/standards/OAuth/#validating-access-tokens) or via [the introspect endpoint](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).